ashleyd480/local-guide-points-calculator/readme.md

 - **Manual-calculate**: User would select which categories you want to contribute to.
 Each selected category is then given an equal % weight, and the difference to goal is multiplied by those equal %, and the date/frequency is taken into account to get the user plan.

+**Note**:

-**Note**: I’m calculating % by total contributions vs points to be more equitably accurate (as points can incorrectly skew distributions- say if a category earns more points).
+- **Percentages**: I’m calculating % by total contributions vs points to be more equitably accurate (as points can incorrectly skew distributions- say if a category earns more points).

+- **Effective Frequency**: I had to tweak the `calculateNumberPerDay`, by using "effective frequency" to more accurately derive a plan.
+`let effectiveFrequency = (frequency / 7) * daysInBetween;`
+This works by seeing the days from today to the user's selected date.
+Then, from there, it is divided by 7 to get the number of weeks left.
+Next, it is multiplied by the frequency to get the effective frequency- or the actual number of days the user will be contributing.

+For example, if we have 14 days left (2 weeks) and we have to contribute 3 times a week, we have to contribute 6 times in total- so 6 would be our "effective frequency".

 ## Design